 Sophomore retreat focuses on growing-up, self-esteem, and making wise and safe decisions.
 We explore these and other topics through our senior leader-led small group discussions.
 These themes become action steps as we all raft down the challenging and picturesque American River.

-This retreat is about extending the comfort zone of the students and is essentially an exercise in leadership training.
-In addition to extensive group discussion and activities, there is an outdoor ropes course.
-A ropes course is a series 'events' consisting of ropes, cables, logs, and platforms set up 6 inches to 60 feet off the ground.
-"The course is designed to create situations that promote an increased sense of confidence and a heightened appreciation of the effectiveness a team can create" (Pro-Action Learning).
+Junior retreat extends the comfort zone of the students, and is an exercise in leadership training.
+In addition to extensive group discussion and activities, there is an outdoor high-low ropes course.
+The course is a series of 'events' consisting of ropes, cables, logs, and platforms set up 6 inches to 60 feet off the ground.
+"The course is designed to create situations that promote an increased sense of confidence and a heightened appreciation of the effectiveness a team can create."
+(Pro-Action Learning).